Nonparametric Link Prediction in Large Scale Dynamic Networks: Fast search using LSH

 \section{Fast search using LSH}

-A naive implementation of the non-parametric estimator (eq~\ref{eq:hatf2}) searches over all $n$ datacubes for each of the $T$ timesteps for each prediction, which can be very slow for large graphs.
-In most practical situations, the top-$k$ closest neighborhoods should suffice (in our case $k=100$).
-Thus, we need a fast sublinear-time method to quickly find the top-$k$ closest neighborhoods.
+A naive implementation of the nonparametric estimator in Equation~\eqref{eq:hatf2} computes kernel similarity between the query datacube and all $n$ datacubes for each of the $T$ timesteps for each prediction, which can be infeasibly slow for large graphs.
+To obtain a more computationally tractable estimator, we consider only the top-$r$ closest neighborhoods (in terms of the largest kernel similarities).
+The value of $r$ is a parameter of the algorithm; for our experiments we use $r=20$.
+What is needed to make this practical is a fast method (one that runs in sublinear time) to quickly find the top-$r$ closest neighborhoods.

-We achieve this via locality sensitive hashing (LSH)~\cite{Motwani}.
-The key step is to devise a hashing function for neighborhoods such that neighborhoods that are close according to our similarity function are likely to be mapped to the same hash bucket.
-Recall that the similarity between two datacubes is the sum of the total variation distances between the distributions in each corresponding cell.
-We now represent the distribution in each cell as a sequence of bits, so that the Hamming distance between the bit representations of two distributions approximates their total variation distance.
-LSH schemes from~\cite{Motwani} for hamming distances can then be used.

-\mypara{Conversion to bit sequence} The key idea is to approximate the linkage probability distribution by its histogram.
-We first discretize the range $[0, 1]$ (since we deal with probabilities) into $B_1$ buckets, and compute the probability mass that falls in each bucket.
-To encode the probability mass, each bucket is encoded in $B_2$ bits; if the probability mass in the bucket is $p$, then the first $\lfloor p\cdot B_2\rfloor$ bits are set to 1, and the others to 0.
-Thus, the entire distribution (i.e., one cell) is represented by $B_1\cdot B_2$ bits.
-The entire datacube can be stored in $|S| \cdot B_1 \cdot B_2$ bits.
-However, in all our experiments, datacubes were very sparse with only $M\ll |S|$ cells ever being non-empty (usually, 10-50); thus, we use only $M\cdot B_1 \cdot B_2$ bits in practice.

-We use this particular representation because the total variation distance between discrete distributions is half the $L_1$ distance between the corresponding probability mass functions.
-The $L_1$ distance, in turn, is just the Hamming distance between the bit representations above.
-Thus the distance between two datacubes can be approximated by computing the Hamming distance between two pairs of $M\cdot B_1 \cdot B_2$ bit vectors, using the following LSH scheme.

-\mypara{Distances via LSH} We create a hash function by just picking a uniformly random sample of $k$ bits out of $M\cdot B_1 \cdot B_2$.
-For each hash function, we create a hash table that stores all datacubes whose hashes are identical in these $k$ bits.
-We use $\ell$ such hash functions.
-Then, given a query datacube, we hash it using each of these $\ell$ functions, and then create a {\em candidate set} of up to $O(\max(\ell,\text{top-k}))$ of distinct datacubes that share any of these $\ell$ hashes.
-The theoretical guarantees on finding the nearest neighbors in this set with high probability can be found in~\cite{Motwani}.
-The total variation distance of these candidates to the query datacube is computed explicitly, yielding the closest matching historical datacubes.

-Finally, we underscore a few points.
-First, the entire bit representation of $M\cdot B_1\cdot B_2$ bits never needs to be created explicitly; only the hashes need to be computed, and this takes only $O(k\cdot \ell)$ time.
-Second, the main cost in the algorithm is in creating the hash table, which needs to be done once as a preprocessing step.
-Query processing is extremely fast and sublinear, since the candidate set is much smaller than the size of the training set.
-Finally, we have found the loss due to approximation to be minimal, in all our experiments.